kajic/leaflet-locationfilter/README.md

 **enable** (optional): Set to true to enable the filter as soon as it is added to the map.
 Defaults to false.

+#### Callbacks
+All callbacks are given one argument; the current bounds of the location filter.

 **onChange** (optional): Called every time the location filter changes size or position.

 **onEnabled**: (optional): Called when the location filter gets enabled.